It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - The Tex Avery wolf, Wolfie doesn't really behave anything like a real wolf aside from attempting to catch lamb in one Droopy cartoon.
 There were a few cartoons that alluded to his wolfiness, like the Droopy cartoon homage to the Three Little Pigs, but for the most part, he is either the womanizer of The Forties cartoons or the Southerner of The Fifties cartoons.

-- Many of the supporting cast of The Amazing World of Gumball have their non-human nature represented in some aspect of their behavior—Idaho the potato eats soil instead of food, Carrie the ghost can't eat unless she's possessing a solid body, Alan the balloon is in constant danger of being popped, etc. For the Watterson family, any reference to them being cats or rabbits is limited to very scarce Furry Reminders as one-off jokes, and the show's creator has stated he prefers to think of the title character as a human.
+- Many of the supporting cast of The Amazing World of Gumball have their non-human nature represented in some aspect of their behavior—Idaho the potato absorbs nutrients from soil instead of eating food, Carrie the ghost can't eat unless she's possessing a solid body, Alan the balloon is in constant danger of being popped, etc. For the Watterson family, any reference to them being cats or rabbits is limited to very scarce Furry Reminders as one-off jokes, and the show's creator has stated he prefers to think of the title character as a human.
 Darwin, a goldfish who used to be their pet, is somewhat farther away from this trope, as he's frequently called a fish, sleeps in a fish bowl, and sometimes eats fish food.

 - The Backyardigans are all this trope.
 Granted Uniqua's a special case, but the rest are human-sized, talk like humans, live in human society, walk on two legs, and never, ever drop a Furry Reminder.